 Gal Costa News

-Gal Costa' new album Recanto written by Caetano Veloso is out now.
+Gal Costa's album Recanto written by Caetano Veloso is out now.

 Gal Costa Links

 Gal Costa Biography

 Gal Costa was born Maria da Graca Costa Penna Burgos (Her stage name came from her younger cousins nickname "Gau" for her), in Salvador, Bahia Brazil.
 She was one of the most illustrious female singers from the tropicalia movement and was a highly energetic individual, who changed constantly as a performer, who also actively got involved in political activities.